MUNsdh/readthedocs/docs/source/Creating Web Apps Using Bubble.rst

 ----------------------------------
 Almost every social media site allows users to view each other's profiles.
 These pages show the user's photo, username, their posts, and posts they have liked.

-We can start by create a new page called "profilepage".
+We can start by creating a new page called "profilepage".
 Since this page must display a specific user's information, we have to click on the whitespace and select "User" next to "Type of content".
 You can also change the page title if you wish.
 Make sure the page width matches the width of all the other pages.

 .. image:: ../_static/images/Bubble_65.png
    :width: 1000px